 Now that everybody has a lawn, we all have to maintain it and most people use gas-powered lawn movers to do this.
 In the suburbs at any given time in the on a Saturday morning you will hear the humming of at least 5 lawn mowers going at once.
 Maybe the sound doesn’t bother you, but the exhaust!
 As a runner, if I run past a lawnmower, the smell of fresh cut grass, which I love, is overpowered by the exhaust and I choke.
 All of this exhaust combined is not good for Mother Nature.
 If you believe in Global Warming you will agree with what I am saying.
 And every little bit that we can do helps.

-Gas powered equipment causes so much air (not to mention noise) pollution!
-I feel like The Greener We is the best option.
+Gas powered equipment causes so much air (not to mention noise) buy CBD products I feel like The Greener We is the best option.
 The equipment that The Greener We uses incorporates technology that eliminates noise and air pollution, while still ensuring that I have a beautiful lawn.
 If my 10 month old is napping and the Greener We shows up at my house to cut the grass, he will not wake up from the noise.
 (I usually don’t even know they were there until I look or go outside!)
 This mama is happy and Mother Nature is happy.